Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Converting Dependency Structures to Logical Forms

 \subsection{Limitations}

+\nssmod{As observed throughout this section, our LFs encode compositional sentential semantics.
+The representation does not aim to capture aspects of meaning in the realm of lexical semantics or discourse.

-There are cases when the information available from the parse tree and POS tags is not sufficient to recover the correct LF.
+Even in the realm of compositional semantics,} there are cases when the information available from the parse tree and POS tags is not sufficient to recover the correct LF.
 Most of the limitations of the converter have to do with shortcomings of UD as a syntactic annotation schema, discussed in \S\ref{sec:UD}.
-In cases of unresolvable structural ambiguity we choose to always use the LF that represents the meaning which is more common in our English corpus.
+In cases of unresolvable structural ambiguity we generally choose to use the LF that represents the meaning which is more common in our English corpus. \oamod{In a number of cases (listed below), where there is no such obvious more common option, we design the converter to simply fail.}

-Universal Dependencies builds its structures directly on the words of the sentences, and generally does not encode implicit elements.
+Universal Dependencies builds its structures directly on the words of the sentences, and generally does not encode implicit elements or long-range dependencies.
 This often entails difficulties for our conversion method, in cases such as imperatives (e.g., ``come over!''), where the person addressed is not explicit.
-Enhanced Universal Dependencies \citep{Schuster2016enhanced} extend UD and construct bi-lexical graphs (rather than trees) that cover phenomena such as predicate ellipsis (e.g., gapping), and shared arguments due to coordination, control, raising and relative clauses.
+Enhanced Universal Dependencies \citep{Schuster2016enhanced} extend UD and construct graphs over the input tokens (rather than trees), that cover phenomena such as predicate ellipsis (e.g., gapping), and shared arguments due to coordination, control, raising and relative clauses.
 However, they do not address a variety of implicit arguments, even constructional ones, such as the person addressed in imperative forms.
 We do not use Enhanced UD in this work due to its language-specificity and use of non-tree structures, which considerably complicate the conversion method.